bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 https://github.com/bertofurth/Seagate-Central-Slot-In-v5.x-Kernel

-This is by no means a definitive guide to Linux modules.
-For more information please refer to other more complete guides such as
+For more information about Linux modules please refer to other more complete guides such as

 * Kernel Modules - Linux Kernel Documentation